We’ve created several videos to tell you more about why we love our time at the shelter.

 If you LOVE Cats, we Love YOU!
 Not only do we love you, we need you!
 Our cats need you!

 All new Cat Volunteers attend an Orientation Session which provides general information about the Shelter.
-Training on the Cat Room procedures, both morning cleaning and afternoon adoption, is provided by one of the Cat Volunteer Trainers.
+Training on the Cat Room procedures is provided by one of the Cat Volunteer Trainers.
+Volunteering with the cats will have a positive impact on their lives as well as yours!

 Call the shelter at 503-861-7387 to reserve a spot at our next orientation.
 Whether you like cuddling with cats, walking dogs, or prefer helping in the office, we need you.